HSIS007/shellsploit-framework/README.md

 Also pyreadline for tab completion:

-   	root$ sudo pip install readline
+   	root$ sudo pip install readline (Not necessary for windows coz preinstalled in shellsploit.)

 Pip works on both windows/nix machines without problem.
 Now you are ready to install: